srosanba/sas-statrep/README.md

 You have three options for getting started with StatRep.

 1. Full blown SAS documentation can be located [here](http://support.sas.com/rnd/app/papers/statrep.html).
-1. A slightly gentler introduction can be found in the SGF paper found [here](http://support.sas.com/resources/papers/proceedings12/324-2012.pdf).
+1. Or, a slightly gentler introduction can be found in the SGF paper found [here](http://support.sas.com/resources/papers/proceedings12/324-2012.pdf).
 1. Or, gentlest of all, are the instructions that follow.
    1. Estimated time to install software, learn syntax, and produce your first output: ~50 minutes.